hasit/vscode-gi/README.md

 ## Contributing

 This is my very first extention for Visual Code Studio.
 If you find the code to be bug ridden, with mistakes or just plain old amazing, send in a word.
 You are welcome to comment/ask questions/post issues/send PRs on the [Github page](https://github.com/hasit/vscode-gi).

+## Note

+This is in no way associated with [gitignore.io](https://www.gitignore.io). 'gi' only uses the API exposed by [gitignore.io](https://www.gitignore.io).
+I made this extension as a learning experience.